euroargodev/argoonlineschool/intro.md

 The AOS is a set of videos and hands-on jupyter notebooks designed to be accessible for hight shcool or graduate students in any discipline, with no prerequisites.
 The AOS is organized in three main sections:

 [1.
 The Argo Program](https://euroargodev.github.io/argoonlineschool/Lectures/L01_TheArgoProgram/C10_TheArgoProgram_intro.html)
+In this section and using a set of video ...
-In This sections we cover the basics of the Argo programa, this is: What is the Argo network?
+* What is the Argo network?
-    Why do we need Argo and what are its objectives?
+* Why do we need Argo and what are its objectives?
-    How are the observations done?
+* How the observations are done?
-    What is an oceanographic “profile”?
+* What is an oceanographic profile?
-    Technological innovations.
+* Technological innovations
+* Recap Lesson 1

 [2.
 The Argo Data](https://euroargodev.github.io/argoonlineschool/Lectures/L02_TheArgoData/C10_TheArgoData_intro.html)

-Argo general data stream
+In this section and using a set of video ...
+* The Argo General Data Stream
-What are the Argo data and its format?
+* What are the Argo data and its format?
-Real-Time and Delayed mode data.
+* Real-Time and Delayed mode data.
-What does a quality control flag mean?
-Where can I get access to data and how is it organized?
+* Where can I get access to data and how is it organized?
-Getting access through HTTP server.
-Data viewers.

 [3.
 Using the Argo data](https://euroargodev.github.io/argoonlineschool/Lectures/L03_UsingArgoData/C10_UsingArgoData_intro.html)
+In this section and using hands-on jupyter notebook

+## Further reading
+More information can be found in the [Argo Steering Team web page](http://www.argo.ucsd.edu/) or the [Argo Data Management team documentation](http://www.argodatamgt.org/Documentation)

 ## Acknowledging Argo data